getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/index.md

 -   Event - an event is one instance of you sending Sentry data.
 Generally, this data is an error.
 Every event has a set of characteristics, called its fingerprint.
 -   Issue - an issue is a grouping of similar events, which all share the same fingerprint.
 For example, Sentry groups events together when they are triggered by the same part of your code.
 For more information, see [Grouping & Fingerprinting](https://docs.sentry.io/data-management/event-grouping/).
 -   Attachment - Attachments are files uploaded in the same request, such as log files.
-Unless the option to store crash reports is enabled, Sentry will use the files only to create the event, then will drop the files.
+Unless the option to store crash reports is enabled, Sentry will use the files only to create the event, and then drop the files.
 -   Transaction - A transaction represents a single instance of a service being called to support an operation your want to measure or track, like a page load.
 -   Quota - your quota is the monthly number of events - errors, attachments, and transactions - you pay Sentry to track.